j-j-gajjar/Mathematics/README.md

 # Mathematics flutter

 Mathematics Flutter is a collection of mathematical functions and tools that can be used in a variety of applications.
 The project includes functions for performing basic arithmetic operations (addition, subtraction, multiplication, division), working with matrices, calculating statistical measures, and more.
-Additionally, the project supports generating multiple choice question (MCQ) and question with answer PDFs, quizzes, web, and PWA support for desktop.
+Additionally, the project supports generating multiple choice questions (MCQ) and question-with-answer PDFs, quizzes, web, and PWA support for desktop.

 # Features
 * Basic arithmetic operations: Addition, subtraction, multiplication, division